mohammadibrahemmustafa/laravel-web-shop/README.md

-This project is to provide a template for php projects
+This project is to create a shop using laravel.
+The template repose you can find it [here](https://github.com/mohammadibrahemmustafa/docker-php-laravel-template)

 It contains: